cwcentral/CarND-MPC-Project/README.md

 ## Reflection

-I was looking to evaluate the provided waypoints vs the calculated MPC trajectory, which then determined the steering output.
+A goal of this project was to evaluate the provided waypoints vs the calculated MPC trajectory, which was used to calculate the steering output.

 <img src="output/path_vs_mpc_solve.png" width="480" alt="Combined Image" />

 Instead of the PID controller, which created control jerky-ness as the car tried to steering back onto the waypoint trajectory, the MPC controller provided a much smoother transistion of steering commands to keep the car on the waypoint trajectory.